 Expectedly, the demand for FRP is expected to grow by over 300% in industry and energy applications.
 Especially in electronic and electrical components.

-Most FRPs are good electrical insulators, tolerate rugged environmental chemicals including corrosive ones, can resist degradation due to heat.
+Most FRPs are good electrical insulators, tolerate rugged environmental chemicals including corrosive ones, and can resist degradation due to heat.
 Also, they are relatively non-flammable, have good structural integrity, and can even tolerate ultraviolet radiation.
 Glass-FRPs are non-magnetic and can also resist sparking, making them useful in power components.

 Finally, reinforced plastics are used to construct wind turbine blades and for the storage modules of gas tanks.